-The daughter of Adonfion was lovely in the eyes of the valiant; she was lovely in their eyes, but she chose to be the spouse of Dargo.
+The daughter of Adonnon was lovely in the eyes of the valiant; she was lovely in their eyes, but she chose to be the spouse of Dargo.

-But art thou alone, Mingala I the night is coming with its clouds; where is the bed of thy repose?
+But thou art alone, Mingala! the night is coming with its clouds; where is the bed of thy repose?
 Where but in the tomb of Dargo?